maribelduran/100-days-of-code/log.md

 **Today's Progress**: Still struggling with getting button:focus border color to work on mobile, Firefox, and Safari.

 **Thoughts**: I feel like I need more than one hour to figure this issue.
-However, I started moving this week and it's been hard to put more than one hour of coding.
+Moving and cleaning the new house has been rough, but still managing to stare at code for an hour.

 ### Day 16: January 18, 2017